 An expense report template is a very useful document to keep track of business expenses for an employee’s business trip, a particular department, or any project for a company.
 It provides a quick track of expenses and relevant documentation.

-This template can be used for reimbursement purposes for business trips or expense tracking and can also be helpful to analyze expenses for a department or a project.
+This template can be used for reimbursement purposes for business trips and can also be helpful to analyze expenses pertaining to a specific department or a project.

-Analytical study of expenses can be useful for companies to cut costs on unnecessary expenses and increase profits.
+Thus, the analytical study of expenses can be useful for companies to cut down costs on unnecessary expenses and increase profits.

 I have created a simple Expense Report template that can be used to quickly input details of specific expenses incurred obtain approvals from department heads and higher authorities as and when required.